 I put this theory to the test a few weeks later on a solo, meandering creek excursion.
 Then we took the Saugeen out on a portage-heavy weekend trip, and on Christmas Day for a merry spin on a frigid ice-choked lake.
 It’s a friendly boat.
 Even on the 1000-meter-long portage from my house to the lake, the Saugeen’s 50-pounds rode easy thanks to a deep-dish ash yoke, which balanced well on my shoulders.

 The cheery canary yellow exterior looks smart paired with the standard black anodized aluminum gunwales.
 Webbed seats, ash carry handles and thwarts, and protective composite skid plates round out the package.
 Vinyl and ash are trim options Abitibi & Co. also offers.

+True to the original design, our Saugeen features a keel.
 The keel is primarily to protect the canoe against grounding, according to Abitibi & Co.
 “On a flat-bottomed boat, a keel will be damaged first and protect the rest,” adds LeBlanc.